About Children First Education Fund

 Our Mission

-Children First Education Fund (CFEF) began in 2020 as a 501(c)(3) nonprofit scholarship granting organization (SGO) with the mission to provide school choice for students with disabilities.
-The organization was founded by Doug Holmes, Jordan Clements, and Kim Coleman, who all have extensive background in education choice and advocacy.
+Children First Education Fund (CFEF) was created as a 501(c)(3) nonprofit scholarship granting organization (SGO) with a mission to provide school choice options for students with disabilities.
+The birth of CFEF came about because of decades of passionate education and school choice advocacy by the organization’s founders Jordan Clements, Kim Coleman and Doug Holmes.

 Our Activities